NorthernMan54/node-red-contrib-homebridge-automation/README.md

 # Introduction

-This is an pre-beta release of the ability to integrate Homebridge Accessories into [Node-RED](https://nodered.org) so that you can start flows from Homebridge accessory events and control your existing homebridge accessories.  ( To create accessories in HomeKit, please use node-red-contrib-homekit-bridged. )
+This is a release of the ability to integrate Homebridge Accessories into [Node-RED](https://nodered.org) so that you can start flows from Homebridge accessory events and control your existing homebridge accessories.  ( To create accessories in HomeKit, please use node-red-contrib-homekit-bridged. )

 ![Homebridge Nodes](docs/Homebridge%20Nodes.png)